mickem/nscp-docs/reference/windows/CheckDisk.rst

     :header: "Option", "Default Value", "Description"

     :option:`help` | N/A | Show help screen (this screen)
-    :option:`help-csv` | N/A | Show help screen as a comma separated list.
+    :option:`help-pb` | N/A | Show help screen as a protocol buffer payload
     :option:`help-short` | N/A | Show help screen (short format).
     :option:`CheckAll` | true | Checks all drives.
     :option:`CheckAllOthers` | true | Checks all drives turns the drive option into an exclude option.
-    :option:`Drive` | N/A | The drives to check
+    :option:`Drive` |  | The drives to check
-    :option:`FilterType` | N/A | The type of drives to check fixed, remote, cdrom, ramdisk, removable :option:`perf-unit` | N/A | Force performance data to use a given unit prevents scaling which can cause problems over time in some graphing solutions.
+    :option:`FilterType` |  | The type of drives to check fixed, remote, cdrom, ramdisk, removable :option:`perf-unit` |  | Force performance data to use a given unit prevents scaling which can cause problems over time in some graphing solutions.
     :option:`ShowAll` | short | Configures display format (if set shows all items not only failures, if set to long shows all cores).
-    :option:`MaxWarn` | N/A | Maximum value before a warning is returned.
+    :option:`MaxWarn` |  | Maximum value before a warning is returned.
-    :option:`MaxCrit` | N/A | Maximum value before a critical is returned.
+    :option:`MaxCrit` |  | Maximum value before a critical is returned.
-    :option:`MinWarn` | N/A | Minimum value before a warning is returned.
+    :option:`MinWarn` |  | Minimum value before a warning is returned.
-    :option:`MinCrit` | N/A | Minimum value before a critical is returned.
+    :option:`MinCrit` |  | Minimum value before a critical is returned.
-    :option:`MaxWarnFree` | N/A | Maximum value before a warning is returned.
+    :option:`MaxWarnFree` |  | Maximum value before a warning is returned.
-    :option:`MaxCritFree` | N/A | Maximum value before a critical is returned.
+    :option:`MaxCritFree` |  | Maximum value before a critical is returned.
-    :option:`MinWarnFree` | N/A | Minimum value before a warning is returned.
+    :option:`MinWarnFree` |  | Minimum value before a warning is returned.
-    :option:`MinCritFree` | N/A | Minimum value before a critical is returned.
+    :option:`MinCritFree` |  | Minimum value before a critical is returned.
-    :option:`MaxWarnUsed` | N/A | Maximum value before a warning is returned.
+    :option:`MaxWarnUsed` |  | Maximum value before a warning is returned.
-    :option:`MaxCritUsed` | N/A | Maximum value before a critical is returned.
+    :option:`MaxCritUsed` |  | Maximum value before a critical is returned.
-    :option:`MinWarnUsed` | N/A | Minimum value before a warning is returned.
+    :option:`MinWarnUsed` |  | Minimum value before a warning is returned.
-    :option:`MinCritUsed` | N/A | Minimum value before a critical is returned.
+    :option:`MinCritUsed` |  | Minimum value before a critical is returned.

 Arguments